Subject Source: Library of Congress Subject Headings

 Dates: Other: 1908-

-Abstract The Weekend College was a branch of the University of Denver, Denver, Colorado that provided an opportunity for women to earn a Bachelor of Business Administration degree by attending classes on weekends.
-The College was established in 1982 when Colorado Women's College merged with the University of Denver.
-The Weekend College changed its name to the University of Denver Women's College in 1993.
-Records include correspondence, faculty lists, directories, brochures, advertisements, course...
+Abstract The Weekend College was a branch of the University of Denver that provided an opportunity for women to earn a Bachelor of Business Administration degree by attending classes on weekends.
+The Weekend College was first established by the Colorado Women's College (CWC) in 1980 and then continued as a DU program following the CWC's merger with the University of Denver.
+The Weekend College changed its name to The Women's College in 1993.
+Records include correspondence, faculty lists,...

 Dates: Majority of material found in 1982-1993